-Some of the most common questions that dog lovers are asking themselves are usually related to food.
-Today`s questions is this: can dogs eat cilantro?
+Some of the most common questions dog owners ask themselves are usually related to dog food.
+Today`s question is: can dogs eat cilantro?

-It`s almost common knowledge by now that some spices or herbs are not only unsuitable for canines, but also poisonous or toxic.
+It`s almost common knowledge by now that some spices, human foods or herbs are unsuitable for canines, even poisonous or toxic.

-Very popular in most cuisines, Chinese parsley or coriander as it`s also known, is a well known plant used in lots of dishes all the time.
-Some people will most of the time either hate it or love it.
-But you may wonder how are dogs feeling about it?
+Very popular in most cuisines, Chinese parsley, or coriander as it`s also known, is a well-known plant used in lots of dishes all the time.
+Some people will, most of the time, either hate it or love it.
+But you may wonder how dogs feel about it.

 To get right to our main subject: “Yes,” dogs are allowed to consume cilantro; however, this should only happen in moderation.
-Not only that it`s safe to eat by your pooch, but it does also offer quite a lot of benefits as we`ll notice really soon.
+Not only that it`s safe to eat by your pooch, but it does also offer quite a lot of health benefits in your dog`s food as we`ll notice really soon.

-Now let`s dive into some of the benefits that this amazing herb is offering to our furry friends.
+Now let`s dive into some of this amazing herb’s benefits to our furry friends.

 Improving Your Canine`s Breath

 Did you know that cilantro can also be used for leaning your little pal`s mouth?
-Not only that, but this wonderful herb can help with preventing gum infections as well as freshening his breath.
+Moreover, this wonderful herb can help prevent gum infections and freshen its breath.

 Helping with Digestive Problems

-This herb has been used in traditional medicine since ancient times to help ease various digestive problems, including upset stomach.
+This herb has been used in traditional medicine since ancient times to help ease various digestive issues, including upset stomachs.
 This was happening in humans, but there`s no reason to think otherwise when it comes to dogs as well.

-Let`s say your little friend simply has a sensitive stomach or sometimes experiences excessive gas.
-Adding a bit of this plant in his diet could offer helping get over his digestive issues much easier.
+Let`s say your little furry friend simply has a sensitive stomach or sometimes experiences excessive gas.
+Adding a bit of this plant to their diet could offer to help them get over their digestive problems much easier.

 Helping Against Infections

-Latest research has discovered that this plant has antifungal and antibacterial properties.
-Thus, it could possibly aid your canine fight off various infections and health conditions, specifically those related to the digestive system.
+The latest studies have discovered that this plant has antifungal and antibacterial properties.
+Thus, it could possibly aid your canine in fighting off various infections and health conditions, specifically those related to the digestive system.

 Good Source of Vitamins & Minerals

-But cilantro is a great source of many other vitamins and minerals, not just vitamin A. Humans consumes it raw especially for its benefits related to these vitamins and minerals.
+But cilantro is a great source of many other vitamins and minerals, not just vitamin A. Humans consume cilantro seeds raw, especially for the benefits listed below.

-Not only that this amazing plant isn`t toxic to canines, but it does actually prove to be good for them to some extent.
+Not only is this amazing plant non-toxic to dog’s body, but it is also good for the little fella`.
 Here are a few of the vitamins and minerals that can be found in cilantro:

-- Vitamin C – great for bones` health and regulating blood clotting.
+- Vitamin C – great for strong bones and regulating blood clotting.

-- Vitamin K – helping in the developing of blood vessels, skin regeneration and creative tissue.
+- Vitamin K – helps in the development of blood vessels, skin regeneration, and creative tissue.

-- Magnesium – vital for metabolism regulation and neurotransmission.
+- Magnesium – is vital for metabolism regulation and neurotransmission.

-- Iron – aiding in the oxygen movement as well as the development of red blood cells.
+- Iron – aids in the oxygen movement as well as the development of red blood cells.

 Detoxing the Dog`s Body of Toxic Metals